 The standout feature is the ability to run multiple AI agents simultaneously across different projects.
 Agents are organized by project in separate threads, so you can:

-- Work on several projects at once
+- Work on several projects at once without switching contexts

-- Run parallel tasks without conflicts
+- Run parallel tasks without Git conflicts

 - Review agent changes within organized threads